flox/flox/cli/flox/doc/flox-activate.md

 ## Variables set by `flox activate`

+`$FLOX_ENV`
+:   Contains the path to the built environment.
+This directory contains a merged
+    set of `bin`, `lib`, etc directories for all the packages in the environment.

 `$FLOX_PROMPT_ENVIRONMENTS`
 :   Contains a space-delimited list of the active environments,
     e.g. `owner1/foo owner2/bar local_env`.